Àlex Corretja

 Àlex Corretja Verdegay ([ˈaləks kuˈrɛdʒə βəɾðəˈɣaj]; born 11 April 1974) is a Spanish former professional tennis player.
-During his career, he was twice a major runner-up at the French Open (in 1998 and 2001), won the Tour Finals in 1998, reached a career-high singles ranking of world No. 2 in 1999, and captured Masters 1000 titles at the 1997 Italian Open and 2000 Indian Wells Masters.
-Corretja also played a key role in helping Spain win its first Davis Cup title in 2000.
+He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in 1999.
+Corretja won 17 ATP Tour singles titles, including the 1998 ATP World Tour Championships, and Masters titles at the 1997 Italian Open and 2000 Indian Wells Masters.
+He was twice a major runner-up at the French Open, in 1998 and 2001.
+Corretja played a key role in helping Spain win its first Davis Cup title in 2000.

-Alex Corretja, Dominik Hrbaty and Novak Djokovic are the only players to have a winning record over Roger Federer and Rafael Nadal.

 Post-retirement, Corretja became a temporary coach of Andy Murray in April 2008 for the duration of the clay-court season, resuming the role on a permanent basis between 2009 and 2011.
-From 2012 to 2013, Corretja coached the Spanish Davis Cup team.
+In 2012 and 2013, he coached the Spanish Davis Cup team.

 Career

 Corretja was born in Barcelona, and first came to the tennis world's attention as a promising junior player who won the Orange Bowl under-16 title in 1990.
 He turned professional in 1991 and won his first top-level singles title in 1994 at Buenos Aires.
 His first doubles title came in 1995 at Palermo.